Pampers: History

 In 1993, Pampers introduced training underwear, but the Pampers Trainers were a short lived product.
 Pampers did not sell training underwear again until the introduction of Easy Ups.

 In 1996, P&G acquired Baby Fresh wipes from Kimberly-Clark; Kimberly-Clark had recently acquired Baby Fresh owner Scott Paper Company and was ordered to sell the wipes business.

 In 1998, Procter & Gamble introduced its largest diaper at the time, Pampers Baby-Dry Size 6.
 It was promoted in an advertising campaign featuring pediatrician and child development expert Dr. T. Berry Brazelton, who said to let the child decide when the time is right to potty train.
 The size 6 diapers were billed for growing toddlers.
 Huggies also introduced a size 6 diaper at this time.

+In 2013, Pampers began using the color-changing wetness indicator on their diapers.

 In 2018 the company launched its newest diaper line called Pampers Pure which was designed without chlorine bleaching, fragrance, lotion, parabens, natural rubber latex and 26 allergens identified by the European Union.
 The wipes launched with the new collection contain 99% water and premium cotton.
 Pampers announced that the goal was to give parents an option for an affordable natural diaper brand.

+In 2023, Pampers stopped using licensed designs for their motifs.
+On their Swaddlers lineup, they began using Shiloh the elephant and Freddy the duck as generic designs.

+In 2026, Pampers launched its luxury diapers line, which introduced diapers made with silk fibers in order to lean into luxury and boost sales as birth rate declines.